-Like other newer versions of the HSRT, the HSRT-AD reports include a percentile score comparing your test taker to the national sample of two year college students.
+Like the HSRT, the HSRT-AD reports include a percentile score comparing your test taker to the national sample of two year college students.
 Clients find that using these percentiles and the associated qualitative ratings is highly supportive to admitting a strong entry cohort for their programs.

 Insight Assessment offers the industry’s most complete and cost-effective array of testing options.
 Secure, encrypted online testing is available 24x7x365 with our multilingual delivery options.
 Our browser or app based online system provides the option of taking our assessments on virtually any device.